Vermintide-Mod-Framework/Vermintide-Mod-Framework/vmf_source/scripts/mods/vmf/modules/mutators/README.md

 ``description = "No description provided"``
 The description will show up in the tooltip of your mutator on the map screen.

+``title_placement = "after"``
+The determines where the title of your mod will be placed in the tab menu, the lobby name and chat messages: before all other, after all other or in the middle instead of the regular difficulty name (if it is present).
+Possible values: `"before", "after", "replace"`

 ``dice = { grims = 0, tomes = 0, bonus = 0 }``
 This determines how many additional dice the players will get for completing maps with your mutator enabled.